Slider image size is 1200 x 350 pixels.

 The Woman of Distinction Award is given annually at the Sandy Springs Perimeter Chamber's November luncheon.

 2016 - Tisha Rosamond

-Join the Women's Business Network on Tuesday, June 13, 2017 from 5:30 - 9:30 PM at the UPS World Headquarters at 55 Glenlake Parkway NE for a night of celebration for a great cause!
-Food and beverages will be supplied by favorite local restaurants and Jackson Family Winery.
+Join the Women's Business Network on Tuesday, June 12, 2018 from 5:30 - 9:30 PM at the UPS World Headquarters at 55 Glenlake Parkway NE for a night of celebration for a great cause!
+Food and beverages will be supplied by favorite local restaurants.
 Raffle tickets will be available at Chamber Events and at the Drake Closet in Sandy Springs - take home a glamourous prize!
-A Drake Closet pop-up shop will be on site for all of your shopping needs.

 The Drake House provides short-term crisis housing, education and empowerment programs for homeless single mothers and their children in North Metro Atlanta, designed to provide stability for the children and assist the family in working toward self-sufficiency.

 The Drake Closet of Sandy Springs opened in late 2016 and features new and gently used ladies clothing, shoes, and accessories.
 Donations of women's clothing, shoes and accessories are accepted at stores during the week, and items are provided to mothers as needed.
 All sale proceeds go to support The Drake House.

 Tickets for the 6th Annual Fashion Show are available NOW.
 Tickets are $30 for SSPC Members, $35 for Non-members, and limited tables of 8 are available for $300.
 Sponsorship opportunities are also available!

 Do you have questions about the Sandy Springs Perimeter Chamber?
 You'll find answers to our most frequently asked questions in the information below.
 If we did not answer your question on this page, please complete our online contact form.
 Your questions or comments will be emailed to the Chamber, and we will respond as soon as possible.